Myoelectric Control of Artificial Limb Inspired by Quantum Information Processing: Introduction

-During the last two decades, information encoding into the states of quantum systems and its processing according to the laws of quantum mechanics have been demonstrating impressive advantages over classical information processing \cite{Nielsen:00}.
+During the last two decades, information encoding into the states of quantum systems and its processing according to the laws of quantum mechanics have been demonstrating impressive advantages over classical information processing \cite{Nielsen:00,Georgescu:13}.
 Typically these advantages are discussed in the context of computational complexity \cite{Galindo:02} and communication security \cite{Gisin:02}.
-Recently, however, we have shown that quantum information processing can dramatically increase the capabilities of the simplest learning machine -- perceptron \cite{Siomau:13}.
-It has been demonstrated, in particular, that quantum perceptron is able to learn arbitrary logical functions, perform classification of data with an overlap and even conclude when the given features do not belong to previously seen classes -- an unattainable tasks for its classical counterpart.
-Moreover, quantum perceptron learning rule does not involve any optimization procedure that makes the quantum information processing immune to the curse of dimensionality, which seriously limits power of classical learning models \cite{Kecman:01}.
+Recently we have shown that quantum information processing can dramatically increase the capabilities of the simplest learning machine \cor{introducing a model of quantum perceptron \cite{Siomau:13}}.
+As its classical counterpart, there are two operational stages for the quantum perceptron: supervised learning and new data classification.
+During the learning stage all the data are formally represented through quantum states of physical systems.
+The subject of the learning is a set of positive operator valued measurements (POVM) \cite{Nielsen:00}.
+The set is constructed by making superpositions of the training data in a way that each operator \cor{is designed to detect states from one class}.
+This procedure is linear and does not require solving equations or optimizing parameters.
+When the learning is over, new data is encoded into the states of the quantum systems and processed with the POVM.
+Based on the results of the processing, the required classification is achieved. \cor{Further details about the quantum perceptron could be found in \cite{Siomau:13}. \corr{It is important to stress that, in this work, we apply only the mathematical formalism of quantum information processing to the problem of myoelectric control: no actual physical systems nor advanced quantum information processing devises, such as quantum computers \cite{Nielsen:00} and quantum simulators \cite{Georgescu:13}, are involved.}}

-In this paper we adopt the concept of quantum perceptron to provide simultaneous and proportional myoelectric control of the artificial limb.
-While superposition principle of quantum mechanics allows us to recognize combinations of actions without their previous learning, the fact that quantum state $\ket{\psi}$ is normalized, i.e. $ \langle \psi \ket{\psi} = 1$, ensures proportional control of the prosthesis.
+\cor{The quantum perceptron superiors its classical counterpart} in learning capabilities \cite{Siomau:13}.
+In particular, it is able to perform the classification on previously unseen classes and recognize the superpositions of learned classes.
+Utilizing these properties of the quantum perceptron, in this paper we present a novel simple scheme for simultaneous and proportional myoelectric control of the artificial limb.
+We also report the first simulation study of the surface EMG signal classification within the presented scheme.